Ronald Acuña Jr. Player Props: Braves vs. Pirates

 Ronald Acuña Jr. At The Plate

-- Acuna has driven home a run in 43 games this season (39.4%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on nine occasions..
+- Acuna has had at least one RBI in 39.1% of his games this year (43 of 110), with two or more RBI 15 times (13.6%).
+He has also been responsible for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.